kyntrp/AD-Splunk_SecurityLab/README.md

 Now, go to splunk to check what telemetry are created.
-Copy the text I put in search box and set the time in Last 15 minutes
+Copy the text I put in search box and set the time in 'Last 15 minutes'.

 ![image](https://github.com/user-attachments/assets/152d8980-5158-49cc-acef-b691950cf610)